ktracy94/ktracy94.github.io/_posts/2016-04-18-HTML-forms.md

 3. Use relevant names for your inputs
 Making names for your inputs that are easy to remember help later down the line when you access the values in Python.

+### Accessing the code in Python

+The main issue from here is of course accessing the input the user gave in your python code.
+By getting access to these values you can successfully input them into your SQL database, or whatever type database you are using.